rdar-lab/jfrog-cli-yocto-plugin/README.md

     2. git clone your yocto project src files to your local machine.
         Example: git clone -b jethro git://git.yoctoproject.org/poky
     3. Make sure you have a proper artifactory configururation on your running machine.
-        Use 'jfrog rt config' to configure your server IP and authentication
+        Use 'jf c add' to configure your server IP and authentication
     4. Create a tmp volume (this is required if running from MacOS due to filesystem limitations).
        RUN: docker volume create --driver local --opt type=tmpfs --opt device=tmpfs --opt o=size=30000m,mode=1777 yoctotmp
     5. RUN: docker run --rm -it \